DenTelezhkin/DTCollectionViewManager/README.md

 ## Features

 - [x] Powerful mapping system between data models and cells, headers and footers
-- [x] Support for all Swift types as data models
-- [x] Support for diffable datasources in iOS 13
-- [x] Powerful events system, that covers all of UICollectionView delegate and datasource methods
-- [x] Views created from code, XIB, or storyboard
-- [x] Flexible Memory/CoreData/Realm.io storage options
 - [x] Automatic datasource and interface synchronization.
+- [x] Flexible Memory/CoreData/Realm/diffable datasource storage options
+- [x] Powerful compile-time safe events system, that covers all of UICollectionView delegate and datasource methods
-- [x] Automatic XIB registration and dequeue
+- [x] Views created from code, XIB, or storyboard, automatic registration and dequeue
-- [x] Support for Drag&Drop for iOS 11 and higher
-- [x] Can be used with UICollectionViewController, or UIViewController with UICollectionView, or any other class, that contains UICollectionView
+- [x] Can be used with UICollectionViewController, or UIViewController with UICollectionView
+- [x] Built-in support for iOS 14 UICollectionView.CellRegistration and content configuration
+- [x] Unified syntax with [DTTableViewManager](https://github.com/DenTelezhkin/DTTableViewManager)
 - [x] [Complete documentation](https://dentelezhkin.github.io/DTCollectionViewManager/)

 ## Requirements

-* Xcode 9 and higher
+* Xcode 12+
-* iOS 8.0 and higher / tvOS 9.0 and higher
+* iOS 11.0+ / tvOS 11.0+ / macCatalyst 13.0+
-* Swift 4.2 and higher
+* Swift 5.3+

+> If you need Xcode 11 support or Swift 4...Swift 5.2, or iOS 8...iOS 10 support, you can use 7.x releases.

 ## Installation

-### Swift Package Manager(requires Xcode 11)
+### Swift Package Manager

-Add package into Project settings -> Swift Packages
+Add package into Xcode Project settings -> Swift Packages

 ### [CocoaPods](http://www.cocoapods.org):